Home Majors Marketing

-Marketing Degree
+Marketing

 Students study consumer behavior, market research, brand strategy, digital marketing, advertising, and the promotion of products and services across traditional and digital channels.
 Graduates typically pursue careers as marketing managers, brand managers, digital marketing specialists, market research analysts, and social media strategists at agencies and corporations.
 Marketing offers creative career paths with strong earning potential, especially in digital and data-driven marketing roles.

-What Marketing Graduates Do
+What Marketing graduates do

 Your first job with a marketing degree is likely as a market research analyst or specialist.
 You’ll spend your days digging into consumer data, tracking campaign performance in analytics dashboards, and reporting on what’s working and what isn’t.
 As you gain experience, you can advance to become a marketing manager, where you’ll shift from executing tasks to setting strategy, managing budgets, and leading a team.
 Other common paths include sales management or specializing in a high-growth field like web and digital interface design.
 While most marketing roles are expanding, traditional advertising management positions face headwinds as spending moves online.